thinkful-ei-tiger/india-doria-bookmarks-app/README.md

 *All bookmarks in the list default to a "condensed" view showing only title and rating *I can click on a bookmark to display the "detailed" view

-D*etailed view expands to additionally display description and a "Visit Site" link *I can remove bookmarks from my bookmark list
+*Detailed view expands to additionally display description and a "Visit Site" link *I can remove bookmarks from my bookmark list
 *I receive appropriate feedback when I cannot submit a bookmark *I can select from a dropdown a "minimum rating" to filter the list by all bookmarks rated at or above the chosen selection